ADHD Glasses: Clever Marketing, or Truly Helpful Tool?

 Poor Focus and Astigmatism

 Astigmatism causes blurred or distorted vision, which can lead to underperformance in reading, writing, and tasks requiring concentration.
-When students can’t see clearly, they often give up on focusing altogether, appearing restless or impulsive as a result.
+When text is hard to see, some students stop the task or look away.
+That can look like restlessness or quick shifts in attention.

 Convergence Insufficiency

 Convergence insufficiency (CI) is a condition where the eyes don’t work together properly when focusing on close objects.
-It tends to be more common in students with symptoms of ADHD, yet often goes unnoticed because most children won’t realize the symptoms they’re experiencing aren’t normal.
+It can be more common alongside ADHD and often goes unnoticed because many children do not know their visual experience is different.

 The result?
 Struggles with reading, frequent headaches, or double vision, all of which can increase challenges related to attention and executive functions.

-Prism glasses (more on these below), which are a form of ADHD eyewear, can align and train the eyes to work better together.
+Prism glasses can align the images each eye sees to make close work more comfortable.
+They do not train the eyes.
+Vision therapy is what trains visual skills when indicated.
 They make close-range tasks like reading and writing less draining, which can lead to improved performance and reduced symptoms of frustration.

 Poor Color Perception